The WASPI Women Fight On — Why It Matters to Us at 60+

 A personal note

 At 65, I’m still learning, still working, still laughing — and still believing that transparency and empathy matter.
 The WASPI women have shown remarkable resolve.
-Whatever comes next, their persistence has already reshaped the national conversation about retirement and respect.
+Even without compensation, their fight has forced a national reckoning about how we treat people as they approach later life.

 Key Takeaways

-• Stay alert to scams; rely on WASPI, PHSO, and major news outlets.
+• Stay alert to scams and rely on WASPI, PHSO, and major news outlets.

 Over to you: Were you or someone close to you affected?
 What changed for you — financially, emotionally, practically?
 Share in the comments; your story could help someone else feel less alone.